salmasoma/ML8501/README.md

 ```

 Command-line arguments let you control the choice of regulariser,
+sketch sizes (including dedicated CountSketch row counts), stopping
-sketch sizes, stopping tolerance and whether sketches are resampled per
+tolerance and whether sketches are resampled per iteration.
+The script
-iteration.
-The script prints a comparison table across baselines (ridge,
+prints a comparison table across baselines (ridge, lasso) and every SRO
+configuration.
+When `--figure-dir` is provided it also produces grouped
+bar charts for MAE/RMSE/R² across subspaces and convergence plots built
-lasso) and the configured SRO models.
-Optionally, optimisation histories are saved as JSON files.
+from the stored optimisation histories.
+Optionally, optimisation
+histories are saved as JSON files via `--history-dir`.

 ## Module overview